sagemath/trac_to_gh/Issue 6360.md

 # Issue 6360: [with spkg, needs review] Change -O2 to -O0 in singular spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6360

 Original creator: craigcitro